liquidctl/liquidd/README.md

 Can't even call it "a prototype" yet.
 Just a starting point.

-Initializes and monitors all NZXT RGB&Fan Controller devices on Linux through hidraw, no D-Bus interface yet.
+Monitors all NZXT RGB&Fan Controller devices on Linux through hidraw.
+Provides a D-Bus interface for fan speed monitoring and device reinitialization.

+Doesn't handle hotplug yet.